jwstegemann/fritz2/www/src/pages/docs/40_StoreCreation.md

 ### History in Stores

-Sometimes you may want to keep the history of values in your `Store`, so you can navigate back in time to build an undo-function or maybe just for debugging...
+Sometimes you may want to keep the history of states in your `Store`, so you can navigate back in time to build an undo-function or maybe just for debugging...

 fritz2 offers a history service to do so.